PrzemekKozakQA/Memento-Flask-application/README.md

     <img src="app/static/img/memory.png" alt="Memento app icon" width="120" height="auto">
 </p>

-**Memento is a web application designed to help users learn and remember difficult concepts or words from foreign languages.The application allows the user to create an individual account, on which they can add, edit and delete concepts or words along with their meanings.
-The user can also search for concepts or words that he has already added and practice his memory and knowledge by taking a quiz.**
+**Memento is a web application that helps users learn and remember difficult concepts or words from foreign languages.
+The application allows the user to add, edit and delete words along with their meaning and practice memory by participating in a quiz.**

 This application is my original project, which is also the final project of the CS50x course at Harvard University.
 I have very basic knowledge of Python, so please be gentle when reading my code.